Logo of Pest Crews

 Search providers near you

-Best Mosquito Control in Rhode Island Ranked
+Best Mosquito Control Companies in Rhode Island Ranked

 Mosquito control in Rhode Island is a shared responsibility between public health programs and private property management.
 The state operates a surveillance and public health-focused program to monitor disease risk, but for direct protection of your yard or business, hiring a local professional service is the most effective solution.
 This guide explains how both systems work, what services are available for your property, and how to find qualified providers to create a bite-free outdoor space.